-B. A successor employer shall, during the worker retention period, offer each eligible worker employment for no less than ninety (90) days, except that:

-- 1. A successor employer shall not be required to offer employment to an eligible worker if the successor employer has reasonable and substantiated cause not to retain that eligible worker based on that eligible worker's individual performance or conduct while employed by the incumbent employer; and - 2.
+- B. A successor employer shall, during the worker retention period, offer each eligible worker employment for no less than ninety (90) days, except that: - A successor employer shall not be required to offer employment to an eligible worker if the successor employer has reasonable and substantiated cause not to retain that eligible worker based on that eligible worker's individual performance or conduct while employed by the incumbent employer; and - ii.
 If a successor employer determines during the worker retention period that it requires fewer workers than were required by the incumbent employer, the successor employer shall retain eligible workers by seniority within each job classification to the extent that comparable job classifications exist.

-C. An eligible worker retained pursuant to this section shall be employed under terms and conditions established by the successor employer as required by law and shall not be discharged except for good cause based on individual performance or conduct.

-D. An offer of employment made pursuant to subsection B shall be made in writing and shall remain open for at least ten (10) business days from the date of the offer.

-E. A successor employer shall retain written verification of each offer of employment made pursuant to subsection B. This verification shall include the name, address, date of hire, and job classification of the eligible worker to whom the offer was made.
-A successor employer shall retain the required verification for no less than three (3) years from the date the offer is made.

-F. At the end of the worker retention period, a successor employer shall provide each worker retained pursuant to this section with a written performance evaluation.
+- C. An eligible worker retained pursuant to this section shall be employed under terms and conditions established by the successor employer as required by law and shall not be discharged except for good cause based on individual performance or conduct. - D. An offer of employment made pursuant to subsection B shall be made in writing and shall remain open for at least ten (10) business days from the date of the offer. - E. A successor employer shall retain written verification of each offer of employment made pursuant to subsection B. This verification shall include the name, address, date of hire, and job classification of the eligible worker to whom the offer was made.
+A successor employer shall retain the required verification for no less than three (3) years from the date the offer is made. - F. At the end of the worker retention period, a successor employer shall provide each worker retained pursuant to this section with a written performance evaluation.
 If the worker's performance was satisfactory, the successor employer shall consider offering the worker continued employment under the terms and conditions established by the successor employer and as required by law.
-A successor employer shall retain the written performance evaluation required under this subsection for no less than three (3) years from the date it is issued.

-G. The rights to retention set forth in this section do not apply to any managerial, supervisory, or confidential employee and do not include the right to retain any supervisory or management responsibility.
+A successor employer shall retain the written performance evaluation required under this subsection for no less than three (3) years from the date it is issued. - G. The rights to retention set forth in this section do not apply to any managerial, supervisory, or confidential employee and do not include the right to retain any supervisory or management responsibility.

-§ 8.64.080 Hotel minimum wage payment requirements.
+Sec.
+5-34.08.
+Minimum wage payment requirements.

-A. Hotel employers shall pay hotel workers a wage of no less than the hourly rates set under the authority of this section.
+A. Hotel employers, event center employers, and airport hospitality employers shall pay hotel workers, event center workers, and airport hospitality workers, as applicable, a wage of no less than the hourly rates set under the authority of this article.

-B. Starting thirty (30) days from the effective date of this Ordinance, the minimum wage for each hotel worker, not including gratuities, service charge distributions or bonuses to the hotel worker, shall be twenty-two and 00/100 dollars (\$22.00) per hour.
+B. Starting upon the effective date of this ordinance, the minimum wage for each worker described in Paragraph A of this Section, not including gratuities, service charge distributions, commissions, or bonuses, to the worker, shall be eighteen dollars (\$18) per hour.
+Thereafter, the minimum wage shall increase as follows: